bigbite/code-guide/javascript/general.md

 ### Argument lists
 If arguments supplied (whether it be to a conditional or a function) result in large line lengths, you ***should*** introduce line breaks, and the delimater ***must*** be on the start of the line.
+For functions/methods, if you are supplying many parameters, consider passing an object/array instead.
+For conditionals, consider whether your checks could be broken out into a separate method or block.

 **Good:**
 ```js